KenHeLiqin/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Describe your setting, players, activity and goals here.**\*\*

 Sitting too long has become the unhealthy byproduct of our modern life.
-Students often sit for hours when studying; most white-collar workers, engineers, and designers sit and stare at the screen for their working hours.
-Many of us are well aware of the detrimental health effects for sitting too much, and we want to change this.
-A chair that glows different color of light to remind people the amount of time they have sit down might be a suitable tool to encourage us stand up after sitting for too long.
+Students often sit for hours when studying; most white-collar workers, engineers, and designers sit and stare at the screen for most of their working hours.
+Many of us are well aware of the detrimental health effects for sitting too much, and we want to change.

+A chair that glows different color of light to remind people the amount of time they have sit  might be a suitable tool.
+The chair is normal when it is empty.
+After a person sit for 30 minutes, the armrest glows dim white light.
+As that person sit for longer, the light become brighter.
+After two hours, the light turns yellow, reminding the person that he or she has sat for too long.
+After 4 hours, the light turn red, giving the sense of urgency to stand up.

+Light is a good medium for this reminder because 1) light's presence can be continuous.
+Apple watch have a function that remind people to stand up by pushing a notification.
+However, it is unlikely that the moment of the arrival of the notification is the moment people can stand up.
+For example, if the notification arrives when people are writing emails, they are unlikely to stop their work and stand up even though they agree they should stand up.
+After writing the email, people often forgot about the reminder and jump to the next task.
+The continous presence of light can be constant reminder that it is time to stand up.
+2) Light is not too salient that it distracts people.
+For sound, if the chair start beeping, people might be annoyed.
+However, people might be able to notice the light while still feeling comfortable to continue working.

 \*\***Include a picture of your storyboard here**\*\*

 ![IMG_0521](https://user-images.githubusercontent.com/39501842/132282315-1845cd70-b3d4-4ce7-b794-8c434181c457.jpg)

 ![IMG_0522](https://user-images.githubusercontent.com/39501842/132282371-dc0f48aa-6494-428b-97a2-f77bec9b4148.jpg)